WHY AM I MAKING THIS MOVIE? – This is a vital question that needs to be asked before you decide to make a movie.

 8. Discover what the main character expects from other characters.

-9. As a director you often shape the performance in post-production.
 That’s why it’s important to have a lot of material to choose from.

 10. Don’t talk to and direct the actor, talk to and direct the character.